 Pro Tip for Visiting the Biltmore Estate in Asheville:

-You could easily spend a full day here exploring the house, expansive gardens, and peaceful estate grounds.
+You could easily spend a full day here exploring the house, expansive gardens, and peaceful estate grounds so don’t try to pack too much else into your day.
 Before you leave, don’t forget to pop over to Antler Hill Village for a complimentary wine tasting at Biltmore Winery!

 Just outside the entrance for Biltmore Estate sits iconic Biltmore Village, originally constructed by the Vanderbilt family for their estate workers.
 These days, the main activity here is shopping, with a focus on creative boutiques and popular luxury brands.
 You’ll also find a few cafes to refresh yourself as you browse.